Open-Source-Armada/OSA-Gyaa-yoth-Mk1/README.md

 # OSA-Gyaa-yoth-Mk1
+160 crate early game low cost miner/hauler, made for speed in high risk environments.

+Made fore starting players looking to get a foot in the door in Elysium.

+Can be easily mass produced by individuals and corperations.

+//Specs//

 150 m/s max speed dry, 130 m/s wet with exutium alloy.

 4300612 kg in weight for hauler variant, 4381982.5 kg in weight for miner variant.